 Treat immediately by washing area thoroughly, apply antiseptic cream.
 Use insect repellent when necessary.

-Avoid any invasive procedures to the affected area.
+No invasive procedures to the affected area

-No Blood tests,
+No Blood pressure readings/blood tests, injections or IVS

 Keep skin hydrated through daily moisturising.
 However, other ways to hydrate your skin is to moisturise from within.
 Drink plenty of water.